 The templates can include sample content designed to encourage instructional design principles.
 Content examples include pedagogical information, instructions, and course items.
 Even if you have experience working in Blackboard Learn, the pedagogical information and content examples can give you ideas about tools or new approaches.
 Below is the option that will allow you to include sample content in the selected Course Template.
 Note that the template must be applied before the option to include sample content is available.

-New in Blackboard 9.1, Service Pack 10, is the introduction of My Blackboard Global Navigation, providing access to information about all of your academic courses in one convenient place.
+My Blackboard Global Navigation provides access to information about all of your academic courses in one convenient place.

 The My Blackboard tab is the default landing spot when you log into Blackboard.
 It consists of a number of "modules" designed to deliver summary information to you about all of your courses.